GaryHostt/DR_DNS-1/LabGuide200.md

         [root@test-backup-1 html]#

-4. *Follow the instructions in the [html file](HTML-Instructions.txt) to update the http for the secondary instance.*
+4.*Follow the instructions in the [html file](HTML-Instructions.txt) to update the http for the secondary instance.*

-5. This confirms that boot volume DR scenario is working as expected.
+5.This confirms that boot volume DR scenario is working as expected.
 Go to this directory with 'cd /etc/fstab', comment out the last line of UUID mapping, and save the file.
 Naviate to 'Attached Block Volumes" on OCI Console -> Compute -> select the compute you just created.

     Click attach block volume and select the restored block volume copied over through volume backup from source region, London.